 No. First your brake must be in working order.
-Testing the brake is simple, see instructions under the heading Checking, maintaining and servicing chain saw safety equipment.
-We recommend you do before you begin each work session.
 Second the kickback must be strong enough to activate the chain brake.
 If the chain brake is too sensitive it would activate all the time which would be a nuisance

 Will my chain brake always protect me from injury in the event of a kickback?